sunriseos/SunriseOS/rust/CONTRIBUTING.md

   label.

-* The gray **proposed-final-comment-period** label marks bugs that are using the RFC signoff functionality of [rfcbot][rfcbot] and are currently awaiting signoff of all team members in order to enter the final comment period.
+* The gray **proposed-final-comment-period** label marks bugs that are using the RFC signoff functionality of [rfcbot] and are currently awaiting signoff of all team members in order to enter the final comment period.

 * Pink, **regression**-prefixed labels track regressions from stable to the